Trevor Lawrence Player Prop Bets for NFL Week 17 | Jacksonville vs. New England 1/2/2022

 Season Stats

-- He also adds 301 rushing yards (20.1 ypg) on 61 carries while scoring two touchdowns on the ground.
+- He has tacked on 301 rushing yards on 61 carries with two touchdowns, averaging 20.1 yards per game.

 - The Jaguars have run 61.3% passing plays and 38.7% rushing plays this season.
 They rank 32nd in the NFL in scoring.